RLAlab/rlalab.github.io/content/research/_index.md

   - block: hero
     content:
       title: |
-        Rodrigo Ledesma-Amaro's Lab
-      image:
-        filename: rlalab.jpeg
       text: |
         <br>

-        The **RLA Lab** is interested in how the development of synthetic biology can revolutionise biotechnologies and help us to move towards a sustainable bio-based economy.
-We engineer microorganisms for a wide range of applications which span from the production of the chemicals and fuels we usually get from petroleum to their use in food, biomedicine and therapeutics.
+        The RLAlab is interested in how the development of synthetic biology can revolutionise biotechnologies and help us to move towards a sustainable bio-based economy.
+We engineer microorganisms for a wide range of applications which span from the production of novel foods and alternative proteins to chemicals and fuels.

-  - block: collection
-    content:
-      title: Latest publications
-      text: ""
-      count: 5
-      filters:
-        folders:
-          - publication
-        publication_type: 'article-journal'
-      sort_by: 'Date'
-    design:
-      view: list
-      columns: '1'

-  - block: markdown
-    content:
-      title:
-      subtitle:
-      text: |
-        {{% cta cta_link="./people/" cta_text="Meet the team →" %}}
-    design:
-      columns: '1'
+---